Arrive New York

 Explore New York

 Beyond the top attractions, the city itself is something to behold.
-Take the free Staten Island ferry for a stunning view of Manhattan alternatively take a trip out to Woodbury Common Outlet Mall for all of your designer bargains.
-And don't forget about Broadway and Lincoln Center for evening entertainment.
+Take the free Staten Island ferry for a stunning view of Manhattan alternatively take a trip out to Woodbury Common Premium Outlets® the world’s largest collection of designer outlet stores for all your designer bargains.
+And don’t forget about Broadway and Lincoln Center for evening entertainment.

 Overnight – New York

 This morning take a short taxi ride (taxi not included in prepaid cost) from your midtown hotel to New York Penn Station where we have seats booked for you with Amtrak Rail to take you from the heart of Manhattan to the historic city of Boston.
 Sit back and relax as you are whisked north to the starting point of your New England adventure.

 In a city filled with many interesting things to see and do, the Freedom Trail is the highlight of Boston for visitors.
 The 2.5 mile red brick walking trail leads you to 16 nationally significant historic sites, every one an authentic American treasure.
 Preserved and dedicated by the citizens of Boston in 1958, when the wrecking ball threatened several important places, the Freedom Trail today is a unique collection of museums, churches, meeting houses, burying grounds, parks, a ship, and historic markers that tell the story of the American Revolution.